Guru En Aalu

-Guru En Aalu is a 2009 Indian Tamil-language romantic comedy film directed by Selva and produced by K. R. Gangadharan.
-It stars Madhavan, Abbas and Mamta Mohandas in the leading roles, while Vivek and Brinda Parekh portray supporting roles.
-The film was a remake of Aziz Mirza's 1997 Hindi film Yes Boss starring Shahrukh Khan.
+Guru En Aalu is a 2009 Indian Tamil-language romantic comedy film directed by Selvaa and produced by K. R. Gangadharan.
+The film stars Madhavan, Abbas and Mamta Mohandas in the lead roles, while Vivek and Brinda Parekh portray supporting roles.
+It is a remake of the 1997 Hindi film Yes Boss.
 The music was composed by Srikanth Deva with cinematography by U. K. Senthil Kumar and editing by V. T. Vijayan.
-The film began production in late 2007 and released on 24 April 2009 to mixed reviews.
+The film began production in 2008 and released on 24 April 2009.

 Plot

 Guru is the ambitious assistant of his playboy boss Krishna, who is the CEO of a big chain of companies.
 Krishna is a charismatic and successful businessman who in spite of being married to Sheila, a beautiful woman, has affairs with numerous women and relies on Guru to keep up his image of a doting husband.
 Guru is promised by Krishna to make him as the head of one of his companies.
 Guru is loggerheads with Seema, a beautiful woman he encounters during a road traffic.
 The duo later become friends.
 Guru goes along in the hope of being promoted.
 His goal is to become a rich man against all odds.
 Azhagappan is a fraudulent Yoga master, who earns money in the name of Yoga.
 Guru tries to maintain Krishna's image during Krishna and Seema's anniversary while Krishna is busy with his one night stand with another woman.
 After seeing the model Seema at a fashion show, Krishna instantly is smitten by her and requests Guru to arrange opportunities to meet with her leaving Guru fuming for he had also fallen in love with Seema.
-Seema laters receives award as the best ramp model from Krishna.
+Seema later receives an award as the best ramp model from Krishna.
 Krishna asks Guru to sign Seema as the model for 'lux soaps'.
 Seema, during the shoot, is attracted to Krishna after witnessing Krishna's gentleman behavior.
 She later confesses to Guru that she is in love with Krishna and is soon going to propose to him which upsets Guru.
 Krishna is more than happy after she proposes to him.
-On an attempt to bring Krishna's nature with women, he wantedly makes Sheila to go to the mall, Krishna and Seema are on a date.
+On an attempt to bring Krishna's nature with women, he wontedly makes Sheila to go to the mall, Krishna and Seema are on a date.
 Terrified on looking at Sheila, he covers his identity and introduces Sheila to Seema as his wife much to Seema's horror.
 When Sheila gets suspicious, he blabbers that Seema is Guru's fiancé which makes Seema leave angrily.
 Realizing he doesn't love his wife anymore, he orders Guru to make Seema meet him which Guru reluctantly agrees.
 Seema is not convinced to meet Krishna.
 The duo bond and she agrees to meet Krishna once for Guru.